We may earn money or products from the companies mentioned in this post.

 Albuquerque is one of the greatest cities in New Mexico to visit with children.
 I’d recommend spending a few days in Albuquerque with kids.
 To get a good feel for the city, start out with a visit to Old Town.
 This historic area of Albuquerque features narrow streets lined with adobe buildings.
 A variety of great shops and cafes run by local artisans and restaurateurs make Old Town a great place to shop local and support small businesses.

 There are plenty of things to do in Albuquerque with kids to keep the family entertained for a few days.
 Kids will love the BioPark zoo and aquarium, the Natural History Museum, and Explora Science Museum.
 All of these are within a short drive from Old Town.
+If visiting New Mexico during early-October, you’ll get an extra special treat, because each year Albuquerque hosts the largest hot air balloon festival in the world!
+The Albuquerque International Balloon Fiesta is one of the most incredible things to experience in New Mexico.
+Unfortunately, it’s only 9 days long, so you have to plan your trip accordingly if you want to witness hundreds of hot air balloons take to the skies.

 Sandia Peak Tramway